Creating content for a surveying school

 Marketing & advertisement

 After completing the digitisation of the surveying course, I was redeployed into the Sales and Marketing department in order to support their efforts in driving sales of the course to new learners.
 I created all their marketing designs in line with the visual identity, including advertising in various publications, infographics for their marketing packs and event peripherals such as banners, flyers and office merchandise that were used in their open days.
-I was also asked to design multiple social media posts in line with their social media strategy.
+I was also asked to design multiple social media posts aligned to their social media strategy.